KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 > 📘 Why detailed prompts matter?
 >
 > The Designer Agent relies on the clarity of your description to produce accurate, high-quality visuals.
 The more specific you are about theme, colors, layout, or mood, the better the output will align with your campaign goals.
 Include contextual details (like event name, offer type, or brand tone) for best results.
-For more information, refer [Effective Prompts for AI Designer Agent](https://docs.clevertap.com/docs/effective-prompts-for-ai-designer-agent).
+For more information, refer [Generate On-Brand Images with Effective Prompts](https://docs.clevertap.com/docs/effective-prompts-for-ai-designer-agent).

 ## Generate Using Reference Image